TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 1/Numbers 1.49.md

 ---

-Only the tribe of Levi thou shalt not number, neither shalt thou take the sum of them among the children of Israel;
+"Only the tribe of Levi you shall not number, neither shall you take a census of them among the children of Israel;